10 Snake Families With Just One Member

 © Wikimedia Commons User: Donald Fischer – Australia Zoo – CC BY-SA 1.0

-A venomous Australian snake which causes far fewer bites than the eastern brown snakes, but still not one you should approach lightly.
-Rough-scaled snakes measure 75-100cm and are the sole member of the Tropidechis family.
-They were discovered in 1863, and originally placed in the Hoplocephalus family containing the broad-headed snake, a shy rock lover.
-But later that year they were reassigned to the Tropidechis family, where they remain today.
+A venomous Australian snake which causes far fewer bites than the eastern brown snake, but still should never be taken lightly.
+Rough-scaled snakes reach a maximum of 100cm, and are the sole member of the Tropidechis genus.
+They were discovered in 1863, and originally placed in the Hoplocephalus genus containing the broad-headed snake, a shy Australian rock lover.
+But later that year, they were reassigned to the Tropidechis genus, where they remain today.

-Rough-scaled snakes are attracted to moistness, luring in high altitude forests and grassy meadows.
-They’re found on Australia’s central east coast, particularly along the gold coast and near Brisbane.
+Rough scaled snakes (Tropidechis carinatus) are attracted to moistness, and are commonly found in high altitude forests and grassy meadows.
+They’re found on Australia’s populous central east coast, particularly along the Gold Coast and near Brisbane.
 Then there’s a huge gap before they reappear, in a separate population in northeast Queensland.
 Rough-scaled snakes have a purplish tongue, and one of their confirmed prey is the striped marsh frog.

-A 2016 study revealed that they’re most closely related to Australia’s tiger snake (Nochesis scutatus), even though the two would be extremely difficult to confuse.
-Its next closest relative is the rare Lake Cronin snake, AKA Paroplocephalus atriceps, also found in Australia.
+A 2016 study revealed their closest relative: the tiger snake (Notechis scutatus), despite the two having wildly difference appearances.
+Their next closest relative is the rare Lake Cronin snake, AKA Paroplocephalus atriceps, found in southwest Australia.

 9 Brazilian burrowing snake